neondatabase/autoscaling/pkg/util/watch/README.md

 watch: it's possible to get an event about the Pod before we get any events about the VirtualMachine.

-In order to provide an explicit ordering here, we have a support for externally triggering a "relist" — forcing an ordering on the store's contents by calling `List` again.
+In order to allow establishing happens-after relationship between an external event and the contents of the store, we have support for externally triggering a "relist" — which guarantees the contents of the store are at least as recent as the request to relist.

+Concretely, this allows the scheduler to always fetch the VirtualMachine associated with a Pod by relisting if the VM is not immediately found (the store is probably just out of date!).

 The details of this implementation can be found in the relisting portion of the `watch.Watch` function, and in `(*watch.Store[T]).Relist()`.